vsariola/crackle-tracker/README.md

   have terrible high frequency whine, so most of the time, only square and noise are really useful.
 - Octave: 12*octave is added to the note number.
-- Semitn: Added to the note number.
+- Interval: Interval (within the scale) that is added to the note number. e.g. intervals 0, 2, 4 harmonize the major triads.
 - NoteDur: Controls how fast the pattern row advances or the duration of each pattern row.
 1 = whole note, 2 = half note, 4 = quarter note, 8 = eight note, G (16) = sixteenth note